 Another option: Chemical Guys Drying Microfiber Towel

-Before/After Washing the Exterior
+Before/After Exterior Wash

 Washing the exterior is usually the start of the whole process of any maintenance wash or detail.
 It is wise to wash the wheels prior to this step because of the potential for brake dust and grime splattering onto the paint’s surface during the wheel wash process.
 You may also choose to spray some bug/tar remover onto the front of the vehicle to let it sit if you have some hard-to-remove bug/tar contaminants there.